Serpej/Technigo-Projects/technigo-project-library-main/README.md

 Replace this readme with your own information about the project.
 You can include things like:

 - In this assignment I built a digital library, using an array of data.
 To the data I added some filters.
+  1. Sktech up a rough design by hand.
+  2. get my containers in order.
 - How you approached the task, what tools and techniques you used, and how you planned it
 - If you had more time, what would be next?